-Life began in Richmond, Virginia, a former seat of the Confederacy.
+Life began in Richmond, Virginia, a former capital of the Confederacy.

 Life began the same year as the landmark decision of Brown v.
-Board of Education.
+Board of Education (1954).

-Life began segregated and became integrated in junior high school.
+Life began segregated and became integrated upon my entering junior high school.

 Life began with experiences, which became inspirations for my poetry.